 Our third Muffler Man!
 He stands outside the Lauterbach Tires shop and he used to hold a tire in one hand.
 I rather like the American flag.

 Okay, so, technically, according to my arbitrary definition, this is a big city, too.
 But I was on the far side of exhausted so I asked around at the restaurant where I had dinner and I was directed to the Route 66 Motel.
 Room was clean, no chemical smell, but the whole place was overwhelmingly done in a Route 66 motif.
 Well, what would you expect from the “Route 66 Motel”? $72 for the night.

 Okay, so this town isn’t even listed on the “Here It Is” map!
-What a waste – they have a classic, beautiful town square with businesses surrounding a park in the middle.
+That’s a shame, it should be listed.
+They have a classic, beautiful town square with businesses surrounding a park in the middle.
 They have their nod to Route 66, but it’s not the foundation of the town.
 I found this place very refreshing!
 They have this little pizza joint right on one corner in the town square that is fabulous! $7 for their all you can eat pizza buffet.
 Totally worth blowing the diet for this!